By David A. Brown

 Drifting cut bait over the edges of deep grass flats, sending steel leader rigs into the warm surf, sight-casting artificial lures — you can catch the bull, lemon, blacktip and tiger sharks of southwest Florida many different ways, but each method yields the same result: an action-packed battle with the sea’s fiercest predators.

-Handle with Care: A shark’s cartilaginous frame affords it ultimate flexibility, and even the really big ones can turn and bite their own tails.
+A shark’s cartilaginous frame affords it ultimate flexibility, and even the really big ones can turn and bite their own tails.
 Never underestimate a shark’s power or endurance.
-Always control both ends of the fish, and handle large sharks with teamwork—one person fights the fish, at least one other boats or beaches the fish, and another individual removes the hook or cuts the leader.
+Always control both ends when shark fishing in Florida, and handle large sharks with teamwork—one person fights the fish, at least one other boats or beaches the fish, and another individual removes the hook or cuts the leader.

 Small sharks are easily subdued and therefore fully charged upon release.
 Bigger sharks put up bigger fights, so support your catch at boatside by holding the tail and the tip of the dorsal fin until the fish is strong enough to swim away in good health.
 You’ll know when the shark is “ready,” and simply releasing your grip keeps fingers safe from any parting sentiments.